ohsophie/lingvoTerminator/README.md

 # Terminator
-_Tool for Information extraction from Russian texts_
+_Intelligent Tool for Information extraction from Russian texts_

 This tool includes the following modules:
 * <strong>Terms extraction</strong> — identifying phrases which fulfil the criteria for terms.